 - Cumulative GPA is calculated after 3 undergraduate credits are completed at Kenzie.

 - Courses that receive a “W” do not calculate into CGPA.

 - If a failed course is retaken, the later grade will replace the failed grade and factor into the CGPA.

 - Students who fail to meet CGPA requirements also fail to meet SAP requirements and will be denied Federal Student Aid but will have an opportunity to appeal, in most cases.

 Completion Rate and Program Pace

-Credit hour completion is the quantitative measure of SAP, meaning that students must complete 67% of courses to maintain eligibility for Federal Student Aid.
+Credit hour completion is the quantitative measure of SAP, meaning that students must complete 67% (standard rounding rules apply) of courses to maintain eligibility for Federal Student Aid.
 Each certificate has a defined number of credits to complete.
 To maintain SAP, students must achieve a minimum percentage of credits earned versus credits attempted and cannot exceed the number of credits needed by more than 150%.

 - Courses dropped during add/drop will not be counted towards credits attempted.

 - Certificate courses with a final grade of A through F will be counted towards credits attempted and completed.